 Selecting typefaces is notoriously controversial and many have strong preferences.
 In this case, we looked at the title/heading typeface used in the most famous modern book on typography: Robert Bringhurst's Elements of Typography.
-It is Scala Sans and we have used it for the headers in this document and for the stationery headers on the next page.
+It is Scala Sans and we have used it for the headers in this document and for the stationery and Internal document headers on the next page.
+Microsoft Word templates for the stationery, and for internal documents such as the agenda on one of the following pages, are available in the ASRC Archive, the Admin section, Branding subsection, and specifically in the Source Documents sub-subfolder.